AdobeDocs/commerce-merchant-services.en/help/data-connection/update-xdm.md

 1. [Enable](https://experienceleague.adobe.com/docs/experience-platform/xdm/ui/resources/schemas.html#profile) the schema for Profile.

-    When a schema is enabled for Profile, any datasets created from this schema participate in Real-Time Customer Profile, which merges data from disparate sources to construct a complete view of each customer.
+    When a schema is enabled for Profile, any datasets created from this schema participate in Real-Time CDP, which merges data from disparate sources to construct a complete view of each customer.

 1. [Create a dataset](https://experienceleague.adobe.com/docs/platform-learn/implement-mobile-sdk/experience-cloud/platform.html#create-a-dataset) based off the schema you created or updated.

     A dataset is a storage and management construct for a collection of data, typically a table that contains a schema (columns) and fields (rows).
 Datasets also contain metadata that describes various aspects of the data they store.

-1. [Create a datastream](https://experienceleague.adobe.com/docs/experience-platform/datastreams/overview.html) and select the XDM schema that contains the profile-specific field groups and the corresponding dataset.
-You can choose to use the same datastream that you are using for existing events.
-It depends on your company's data governance.

-    The datastream forwards the collected data to the dataset.
-The data is represented in the dataset based on the selected schema.

 >[!IMPORTANT]
 >
 >It can take about 10 minutes for a profile record to be available in Real-Time CDP.

 The profile record is now available in Real-Time CDP.
-In the next two sections, you learn how to stream the following server-side profile event data to the Experience Platform.
+In the next two sections, you learn how to stream time series data, which in this case is server-side profile event data, to the Experience Platform.
+Those events are the following:

 - [`accountCreated`](./events.md#accountcreated)
 - [`accountUpdated`](./events.md#accountupdated)
 - [`accountDeleted`](./events.md#accountdeleted)

-This data is linked to the profile record that now exists in Real-Time CDP.
+This data these events collect is linked to the profile record that now exists in Real-Time CDP.

-The schema you use for the profile event data depends on if you want to use your existing Commerce schema or if you want all profile data to reside in a profile-specific schema.
+The schema you use for the time series profile event data depends on if you want to use your existing Commerce schema or if you want all profile data to reside in a profile-specific schema.
 That decision is based on your company's data governance.

-### Send profile-related data to Experience Platform using your existing Commerce schema
+### Send time series profile event data to Experience Platform using your existing Commerce schema

-If you want to add [server-side profile event data](events.md#profile-events-server-side) to your existing Commerce schema, add the following field group: `Demographic Details`.
+If you want to add time series [server-side profile event data](events.md#profile-events-server-side) to your existing Commerce schema, add the following field group: `Demographic Details`.
 Your existing Commerce schema now contains the following field groups:

 - Site Search
 - Visit Web Page